SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 CONSTANTS con_b_str TYPE string VALUE `hi`.

 "Unnamed data objects
 "Literal that is output.
-It is cannot be addressed via a dedicated name. output->display( `I'm a literal...` ).
+It cannot be addressed via a dedicated name. output->display( `I'm a literal...` ).

 "Anonymous data object created using the NEW operator